ids-s1-21/project-MZM/proposal/proposal.md

 happiness, environmental impact and also inequalities and differences of the countries people.
 Some important variables to know are the ‘Happy Planet Index’ which is a combination of a countries inequalities of living, their environmental impact and their peoples happiness.
-‘Happy Life Years’ is the amount of years a person can expect to be enjoyable and less stressful in the given country.
-‘Inequality adjusted life expectancy’ is life expectancy but is when you take in to account the different living standards of different groups, different incomes, different ethnicity and others.
+‘Eco Footprint’ is the average demand for the natural resources of the environment, so how much land and resources would be needed to sustain the country.
+‘Biocapacity’ is the average wellbeing reported by the citizens of a country, measured through a survey in which people ranked their wellbeing from 1 to 10.
 The data set was compiled using many open polls and data sets from the UN, York University and others.

 ## 2. Data